mcgunit/sequencePredictor/README.md

 ### Usage

 1. Download the previous winning lottery numbers and save them in an Excel file.
-2. Run the `Predictor.py` file in the randomForestRegressor folder, which will train a Random Forest Regression model on the previous winning numbers and generate a set of predicted numbers.
+2. Run the `Predictor_lotto.py` or `Predictor_euromillions.py` file in the randomForestRegressor folder, which will train a Random Forest Regression model on the previous winning numbers and generate a set of predicted numbers.
 3. The program will output the most likely set of numbers for the next drawing.

 ### Example output